LuisACubillos/BramaMSE/readme.md

 # BramaMSE

-Simulation model for the Pacific pomfret Brama australis in Chilean waters.
+Simulation model for the Pacific pomfret _Brama australis_ population in Chilean waters.